dche610/3d-pix2pix/README.md

 ## Requirements
 Packages can be installed with "pip install -r requirements.txt"
 *******************************************************************************
-## Python scripts and their function
+## Important python scripts and their function

-- organize_folder_structure.py: Organize the data in the folder structure (training,testing) for the network.

-- options_folder/base_options.py: List of base_options used to train/test the network.
+- options/base_options.py: List of base_options used to train/test the network.

-- options_folder/train_options.py: List of specific options used to train the network.
+- options/train_options.py: List of specific options used to train the network.

-- options_folder/test_options.py: List of options used to test the network.
+- options/test_options.py: List of options used to test the network.

-- utils_folder: contains the Nifti_Dataset Dataloader and augmentation functions to read and augment the data, as well as data preprocessing functions.
+- utils: contains the Nifti_Dataset Dataloader and augmentation functions to read and augment the data, as well as data preprocessing functions.

-- models_folder: the folder contains the scripts with the networks.
+- models: the folder contains the scripts with the networks.

-- evaluation.py: script to calculate metrics for network output.

 - train.py: Runs the training.
 (Set the base/train options first)